 - 1/2 cup raw cashews soaked overnight

-- 3 whole peeled San Marzano tomatoes canned
+- 3 whole peeled San Marzano tomatoes from a can

 - 3 small sun dried tomatoes packed in oil